dstreev/hms-mirror/ACID_TABLE_MIGRATION_RULES.md

 **Transfer Table Creation**:
 - Not typically used
-- Export/Import handles format conversion
+- Export/Import handles format conversionResult

 **Limitations**:
 - Hive 1/2 EXPORT incompatible with Hive 3 IMPORT for ACID